Enter a keyword and click on Search to see results

 - accident and serious illness (including permanent or temporary incapacity);

 - death (including repatriation in case of projects carried out abroad).

 If applicable, it is strongly recommended that participants in transnational activities are in possession of a European Health Insurance Card.
-This is a free card that gives access to medically necessary, state-provided healthcare during a temporary stay in any of the 28 EU countries, Iceland, Liechtenstein and Norway, under the same conditions and at the same cost (free in some countries) as people insured in that country.
+This is a free card that gives access to medically necessary, state-provided healthcare during a temporary stay in any of the 27 EU countries, Iceland, Liechtenstein, Norway and the UK under the same conditions and at the same cost (free in some countries) as people insured in that country.
 More information on the card and on how to obtain it is available at http://ec.europa.eu/social/main.jsp?catId=559.

 Finally, if projects involve young people under 18, participating organisations are required to obtain the prior authorisation of participation from their parents or those acting on their behalf.